-- 1. Whether, and to what extent, the energy and capacity from the proposed facility will benefit consumers; - 2.
-Whether the applicant has offered commitments to increase the diversity of resources, including but not limited to: - demonstration that the proposed facility itself is consistent with goals of diversity or preferred resource acquisition strategies, or - if the facility is not consistent with these goals, a commitment to procure additional resources such as energy conservation or renewable sources of energy; and - 3.
-Whether, and to what extent, the proposed generating facility will mitigate environmental impacts consistent with the environmental policies and requirements articulated in state land use and environmental statutes.
+1. Whether, and to what extent, the energy and capacity from the proposed facility will benefit consumers;

+2. Whether the applicant has offered commitments to increase the diversity of resources, including but not limited to:

+- Demonstration that the proposed facility itself is consistent with goals of diversity or preferred resource acquisition strategies, or - If the facility is not consistent with these goals, a commitment to procure additional resources such as energy conservation or renewable sources of energy; and

+3. Whether, and to what extent, the proposed generating facility will mitigate environmental impacts consistent with the environmental policies and requirements articulated in state land use and environmental statutes.

-In a case in which the applicant informs this Council that it is applying for an amendment to the SCA to conduct its sale of energy purely as a merchant plant and is not willing to agree to commit to sell any power whatsoever to the citizens of Washington or the Northwest region, then this Council must use the "need and consistency" inquiry to protect the interests of all concerned.
-While merchant plants may eventually be the norm in this country, they must be built in such a way that the citizens of one state or region do not bear the costs of environmental degradation and the concomitant health risks without receiving any of the benefits of the generated power.
-The citizens of those areas of the country which are choosing not to site power generating plants, because of their negative environmental impacts, must pay the actual costs of power generated elsewhere and not be allowed to impose on the citizens of the locale of the site the external and inevitable pollution costs.
+When an applicant informs the Council that it is applying for an amendment to the SCA to conduct its sale of energy as a merchant plant, then the Council will consider this fact during the need and consistency inquiry to protect the interests of all concerned.
+While merchant plants may eventually be the norm in this country, they must be built in such a way that people in a region do not bear the costs of environmental degradation and the concomitant health risks without receiving the benefits of the generated power.
+The citizens of those areas of the country that are choosing not to site power generating plants locally, because of their negative environmental impacts, must not be allowed to impose on the people of the locale of the site the external and inevitable pollution costs.

-If the external costs of the generation of power are borne by the generator, then they will presumably be passed on to the actual consumers of the power and not imposed unfairly on the citizens of the location where the generating plant is located.
-While it may be legitimate to accept some environmental impacts in order to compensate for demonstrated energy benefits, this is not the case when the locale where the plant is sited is not assured of any energy benefits.
-If an applicant has shown no assured energy benefit to the state, then it is inequitable that the citizens of that state receive the damage to their air quality and suffer the other negative environmental impacts.
-Hence, a merchant plant which enjoys the absolute freedom to supply power to whoever is willing to pay the highest price must also have the responsibility to build such a plant in a manner (or purchase actual appropriate local offsets) so that the locale where it is sited does not alone bear the external costs of environmental degradation.
+If the external costs of the generation of power are borne by the generator, then they will presumably be absorbed by the shareholders or passed on to the actual consumers of the power and not imposed unfairly on the people in the locale where the generating facility is located.
+While it may be legitimate to accept some environmental impacts in order to compensate for demonstrated energy benefits, this is not the case when the locale where the plant is sited is not assured of energy benefits.
+If an applicant has shown no assured energy benefit to the state, then it is inequitable that the people of that state receive the damage to their air quality and suffer the other negative environmental impacts.
+Hence, a merchant plant that enjoys the freedom to supply power to whoever is willing to pay the highest price, wherever they may be, must also have the responsibility to build such a plant in a manner (or purchase actual appropriate local offsets) so that the locale where it is sited does not bear an inequitable level of the costs of environmental degradation.